madhurrathod/document_search/README.md

 you'll be able to find the relevant doc from the pool of documents by typing few words relevant to that doc that you remember.

 Current Phase:
-Project's idea, flow, sequence diagram, useCase diagram, class Diagram are in development.
+Project's idea, flow, sequence diagram, useCase diagram, class Diagram are made.